adamtabrams/ideas/README.md

 * Install fzf if you don't already have it
     * For MacOS: `brew install fzf`
+    * If you prefer to use skim, put `export SELECTOR="sk"` in your shell's config file.

 * Clone this repo and your private repo.
     * `git clone https://github.com/you/private-repo.git`